The Mixos manual

 Smart materials

-Smart materials are layered presets that read your baked maps, so edge wear lands on edges and grime gathers in crevices automatically — rusted iron, weathered steel, mossy stone, aged wood and dozens more.
+Smart materials are layered presets that read your baked maps, so edge wear lands on edges and grime gathers in crevices automatically — rusted iron, weathered steel, mossy stone, aged wood and dozens more, all under the Library's Smart tab.
 Applying one adds a group to your stack that you can open up and retune like any other layer.

 A smart material is a stack — a base, wear on the edges and dirt in the cavities — each reading the baked maps.
 Toggle the layers.